basnijholt/unidep/README.md

 1. If pip has extras (`foo[bar]`), pip wins.
 2. If only one side is pinned, pinned wins.
 3. On ties (both pinned or both unpinned), conda wins.
-4. For **universal conda vs target-specific pip** where both are pinned, target-specific pip intent is preserved on that target; the demoted universal entry is restored to other platforms as explicit target deps.
+4. When both sides are pinned and one declaration is narrower in platform scope, the narrower target-specific intent wins on that target.
+Other platforms continue through the same shared selection rules independently.

 Version pins from repeated entries are merged when possible (for example `>=1.7,<2` + `<1.16` → `>=1.7,<1.16`).